sjl/.plan/README.markdown

   a lot faster, and ends up saving a lot of consing too.

 * Did a bit more in the [ANCG][] book.
 Tried to use gnuplot to plot the data for a spectral RNG test and it was behaving poorly.

-The plot would open up under iTerm2, not have a Mac title bar or entry in the command-tab switcher, etc.  For my future self who's run into this shit again: the problem is that you're launching it from a tmux process that's been detached through a logout.
+    The plot would open up under iTerm2, not have a Mac title bar or entry in the command-tab switcher, etc.  For my future self who's run into this shit
+  again: the problem is that you're launching it from a tmux process that's been detached through a logout.
+You need to kill the entire tmux process (not just the session, **all** the sessions) and restart it.
+This is also what was fucking up sketch for me the other day.
+Computers are garbage.